Koredotcom/docs/docs/xo/automation/use-cases/knowledge-ai/knowledge-graph.md

 <p>See the <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/knowledge-ai/knowledge-graph-overview/#compare-knowledge-graph-types">Knowledge Graph Types Comparison Table</a> for a detailed list of supported features.</p>

 <p>Also, see <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/knowledge-ai/knowledge-graph-training/#training-configuration">Training Configuration</a> below for training setup details.</p>

+## Knowledge Graph Engine Capabilities

+The following are the overall capabilities of the Knowledge Graph Engine:

+* **Ease of Training using Synonyms**: Kore.ai’s Knowledge Graph has a provision to associate synonyms against a graph node.
+This helps capture the variation in a question.
+For example, *flight* can be used as a synonym for *plane* in an FAQ such as *How can I buy a plane ticket*?
+* **Better Coverage with Alternate Questions**: The Knowledge Graph has a provision to add alternate questions.
+This helps us to capture the various ways a user might ask the same question.
+For example, in *How do I change my flight?* we can add an alternate question as *Can I change my flight?*
+* **Improved Accuracy**: Ontology-driven question-answers reduce the possibility of false positives.
+* **Weighing Phrases using Traits**: Kore.ai’s Knowledge Graph engine includes a concept of traits for filtering out irrelevant suggestions.
+[Learn More](https://developer.kore.ai/docs/bots/nlp/traits/).
+* **Ability to Mark Term Importance**: The Knowledge Graph has a provision to mark that an ontology term is important.
+For example, in the question, *How to book a flight?*, the word *flight* is an important term.
+If the *flight* keyword is not present in the user utterance, then it makes little sense.
+* **Ability to Group Relevant Nodes**: As the graph grows in size, managing graph nodes can become a challenging task.
+Using the *organizer node* construct of the ontology engine, developers can group relevant child nodes under a parent node.